fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 You may notice this will only provision our database in our host environment, but when deployed to our Nerves device, we unfortunately don't have the luxury of Mix Tasks.
 We are going to have to do something a little custom.

-Note: There is a number of ways to possibly accomplish getting your database setup in Nerves, and this is by no means the only way.
+Note: There are a number of ways to possibly accomplish getting your database setup in Nerves, and this is by no means the only way.

 Naturally we should just be able to run the Mix Tasks from our application code.